 With any type of glove, the length of exposure and concentration of the chemical may determine how resistant it is.
 For any intended use, it's crucial to do on-site testing with any gloves so workers know how to protect themselves, especially if the facility uses chemical mixtures.
 Gloves are often tested for resistance to one chemical, but they may not be rated against specific mixtures.

 For instance, AMMEX Gloveworks Latex Gloves offer barrier protection for food service, health care, dentistry, janitorial and industrial applications.
 Latex gloves offer secure protection against a variety of chemicals, but latex breaks down over time with continued exposure to certain chemicals, such as ethyl acetate, paint remover and rubber solvent.
 Latex is resistant to acetone, which may make these gloves a good fit for nail salons, especially compared to other materials.

 Nitrile gloves may be better suited for automotive applications because they are more resistant to many of the chemicals used in this type of work such as gasoline and brake fluid.
 However, for any glove choice, it's crucial to consider the resistance to specific chemicals that are used on the job.

-Distributors who would like to learn more about available product materials, thicknesses and sizes to meet their needs should speak with their AMMEX sales representative or contact us on our website for more information.
+Distributors who would like to learn more about available product materials, thicknesses and sizes to meet their needs can schedule a call with a glove expert today.